Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Introduction

-\tianshu{Although a generic neural solver for multiple combinatorial optimization problems (COPs) is appealing, this problem is less studied in the literature, and training such a neural solver can be prohibitively expensive, especially in the era of large models.
-To relieve the training burden and better balance the resource allocation, in this paper, we propose a novel training paradigm via multi-armed bandits (MAB) from a multi-task learning (MTL) perspective, which can efficiently train a multi-task generic neural solver under limited training budgets.}
+{Although a generic neural solver for multiple COPs is appealing, training such a neural solver can be prohibitively expensive, especially in the era of large models and this problem is less studied in the literature.
+To relieve the training burden and better balance the resource allocation, in this paper, we propose a novel training paradigm from a multi-task learning (MTL) perspective, which can efficiently train a multi-task combinatorial neural solver to handle different types of COPs under limited training budgets.

-\tianshu{To this end, we treat each COP with a specific problem scale as a single task and manage to deliver a generic solver handling a set of tasks simultaneously.
-Different from a standard joint training in MTL, we employ MAB algorithms to select/sample one task in each training round, hence avoiding the complex balancing of losses from multiple tasks.
-To better guide the MAB algorithms, we employ a reasonable reward design derived from the theoretical loss decomposition for the widely adopted encoder-decoder architecture in MTL.
+{To this end, we treat each COP with a specific problem scale as a task and manage to deliver a generic solver handling a set of tasks simultaneously.
+Different from a standard joint training in MTL, we employ multi-armed bandits (MAB) algorithms to select/sample one task in each training round, hence avoiding the complex balancing of losses from multiple tasks.
+To better guide the {MTL training}, we employ a reasonable reward design derived from the theoretical loss decomposition {to derive the rewards with theoretical guarantees in MAB algorithms} for the widely adopted encoder-decoder architecture.
 This loss decomposition also brings about an influence matrix revealing the mutual impacts between tasks, which provides rich evidence to explain some common practices in the scope of COPs.}